hunter-volkman/stock-report/README.md

 # Module workbook-emailer

-This module enables a Raspberry Pi to autonomously fetch sensor data, process Excel workbooks, and email daily reports with updated data.
-It connects to a Viam machine's data export API to retrieve langer fill level data, updates a master workbook with new data, and emails the results.
-The module persists its state to resume after power cycles or restarts.
+This module enables a Raspberry Pi to autonomously generate daily Excel workbook reports from sensor data, process them using a master template, and email them to specified recipients.
+It integrates with Viam’s data export tool (`vde.py`), persists its state for reliability across restarts, and operates independently of the Viam app’s CONTROL tab.
+Twice-daily `viam-agent` restarts (6:00 AM and 6:00 PM EST) ensure stability despite updates or connection issues.

 ## Model `hunter:sensor:workbook-emailer`